Wolfgang Uhlmann

 Wolfgang Uhlmann (29 March 1935 – 24 August 2020) was a German chess grandmaster.
-He was East Germany's most successful chess player, reaching the 1971 Candidates Tournament.
+He was East Germany's most successful chess player between the mid-1950s and the late 1980s, reaching the 1971 Candidates Tournament.
 During his career, Uhlmann played many of the top players of the time and won the East Germany Chess Championships 11 times.
 Uhlmann continued to play chess into his later years, before dying at the age of 85 in Dresden.

 Chess career

 Wolfgang Uhlmann was born on 29 March 1935 in Dresden, Germany.
 His father, Alfred, a baker, taught him the game at the age of six but, at age sixteen, he contracted tuberculosis and spent one and a half years in a sanatorium, where he studied the game relentlessly.
 He emerged as a strong player, progressing to the title of German Youth Champion in 1951.
 He learned the trade of letterpress printing, but his career in chess prevented him from practicing it.